EvoHull/Tapirs/docs/index.md

 # Licence and citation

-Project led by [Dave Lunt](https://davelunt.net), Michael Winter, Graham Sellers, Marco Benucci, and the EvoHull group at the University of Hull, UK.
+Project led by [Dave Lunt](https://davelunt.net), Michael Winter, Graham Sellers, Marco Benucci, Merideth Freiheit and the EvoHull group at the University of Hull, UK.

 The software is released as CC0, public domain, you may do as you wish.

 Please cite the software like this:
 ```
 Title:  Tapirs: extensible reproducible workflows for metabarcoding
-Authors:
-doi:    1234567
 URL:    https://github.com/EvoHull/Tapirs
 ```